-If you are interested in exhibiting in the Godine Family Gallery, please email the Godine Family Gallery managers at godinegallery.massart.edu.
+If you are interested in exhibiting in the Godine Family Gallery, please contact the current student gallery managers.
 Please include a proposal, an artist statement and examples of the work you intend to show.

-Proposals are accepted on rolling deadlines, although all arrangements, permissions, and forms must be approved at least two weeks before a show may be mounted.
-In the case of openings, live performances or screenings, exhibitors are responsible for the filing of MassArt event registration forms.
+Proposals are accepted on rolling deadlines, although all arrangements, permissions, and forms must be approved at least two weeks before a show is installed.
+In the case of openings, live performances or screenings, exhibitors are responsible for the following MassArt policies on events.
 The Gallery managers are happy to assist.
-Event Registration Forms in are available here.

 Office Hours: by apt.